 Changes to this privacy notice

-This privacy notice was published In April, 2018.
+This privacy notice was published in April, 2018 an updated in September 2018.

 We may change this privacy notice from time to time.